Mistake #3 is frustrating

-No business has ever been closed because of great customer service, great product offering and great listening skills.
+No business has ever been closed because of great customer service, great product offering, and great listening skills.

-Please don’t give me Kodak, Nokia and Blackberry examples.
+Please don’t give me Kodak, Nokia, and Blackberry examples.

-They over served but forgot that they were overserving the wrong product.
+They over-served but forgot that they were overserving the wrong product.

 When you have the hunger of doing more and asking more of yourself, you will deliver more as well.

-You don’t require fancy management degrees or hiring consultants to turn around your company.
+It doesn’t require fancy management degrees or hiring consultants to turn around your company.